AmirrezaDavar/ChicGrasp/README.md

 ChicGrasp mainly adds:

-- An 5D action space (3 for robot, 2 for gripper)
+- A 5D action space (3 for robot, 2 for gripper):
   \[x, y, z, left_jaw, right_jaw\]
 - Gripper logging and replay in the dataset
 - Real-robot scripts for UR10e + Arduino-controlled pneumatic gripper